How Do You Nourish Yourself Emotionally?

 Let’s discuss: How was that for you?
 Did you do the assignment?
 If so, how did you feel as you wrote down the words?
 For some people, finding and reminding themselves of self-affirming beliefs feels relatively easy, and good.

-However, some people struggle to do this.
+However, some people struggle to do this – increasing self-confidence really feels like a challenge.
 They feel like positive, self-affirming thoughts are a lie.
 Thinking supportive things about themselves feels awkward, and untrue.
 This is especially common for people who are going through a bad breakup or divorce, or who have been in relationships (romantic, parents, others) who have been critical and unsupportive.

 If you felt an inward “squirm” as you tried to find better feeling thoughts about yourself (or if you rejected the idea of practicing this skill entirely) you may need more support to shift your inner dialogue.
-Please consider enrolling in my Happiness Class (where I spend like, five hours of instruction teaching you how to spot and vanquish your inner bully), or getting involved in positive, affirming counseling or life coaching.
+Please consider enrolling in my Happiness Class (where I spend like, five hours of instruction teaching you how to spot and vanquish your inner bully and increase self-confidence), or getting involved in positive, affirming counseling or life coaching.

 Why?
 Because self-defeating thoughts can be extremely powerful, and very entrenched.
 You may need an ally, a partner, to help you even see them — much less talk back to them.
 An even longer journey may be to discover that the voice in your head that’s tearing you down may not even be true at all, and never was.